 Abnormal vaginal bleeding and discharge can occur with any gynecologic cancer.
 Sometimes, pelvic pain can occur with uterine and ovarian cancer.
 Similarly, bloating, constipation, and an increased need to urinate can occur with ovarian cancer but not all patients will have those symptoms.

 Vulvar cancer causes itching and soreness, along with a visible lesion.
 Doctors might perform a biopsy of the lesion, in which they take a sample and observe it under a microscope to look for abnormal cells.

-So far, only cervical cancer has a routinescreening test (the Pap smear).
+So far, only cervical cancer has routine screening tests (the Pap smear and HPV testing).
 Because symptoms of early-stage gynecologic cancers are often vague and can also be caused by other, less serious conditions, doctors encourage women to have regular gynecologic exams to check for signs of disease.

 How are gynecologic cancers treated?